 - Keeping records in line with auditing requirements

 - Analyzing financial data for risk analysis and forecasting

 Good cash flow management starts with good bookkeeping.
 The first step is to accurately record the cash flowing in and out of your business.
 There are two main accounting methods that eCommerce businesses use to keep track of cash flow.

 Cash Basis Accounting

 The cash-based method is the starting point for most small eCommerce businesses.
-This is when you record cash movements in and out of your bank account as they happen.
+This is when you record cash movements in and out of your business bank account as they happen.
 So, you record expenditure when it leaves your business and income when it clears.